 You will be transferred from your hotel to Tan Son Nhat Airport for your international flight.
 Make sure you have all your travel documents ready and enjoy a smooth journey to your next destination.

-Email us if you are interested in doing an extension to Cambodia for 3 nights after this tour.
+Email us if you are interested in doing the extension to Cambodia for 3 nights.

 Gabriel Biderman